 The COVID-19 pandemic has put tremendous strain on public sector health leaders who are responsible for responding to a public health crisis while simultaneously remaining focused on long-term, systemic health reforms.
-As part of the Public Sector Leadership Consortium’s Leadership Forward series, Erica Brown, program officer at the Milbank Memorial Fund, recently spoke with Jami Snyder, director of the Arizona Health Care Cost Containment System and Kody Kinsley, deputy secretary for behavioral health and intellectual and developmental disabilities for the North Carolina Department of Health and Human Services, to discuss leadership strategies they implemented to fortify themselves and their staff during the pandemic.
+As part of the Public Sector Leadership Consortium’s Leadership Forward series, Erica Brown, program officer at the Milbank Memorial Fund, recently spoke with Jami Snyder, MA, director of the Arizona Health Care Cost Containment System and Kody Kinsley, MPP, deputy secretary for behavioral health and intellectual and developmental disabilities for the North Carolina Department of Health and Human Services, to discuss leadership strategies they implemented to fortify themselves and their staff during the pandemic.

 This blog post, the second in a series that explores the Consortium’s Framework for Public Sector Leadership, focuses on how the framework’s “Personal Leadership and Self-Management” domain applies in practice.
 The core competencies in this framework include self-awareness, receiving feedback, resiliency, and technical learning.
 Through the Public Sector Leadership Consortium, the Center for Health Care Strategies is partnering with the Milbank Memorial Fund and the National Association of Medicaid Directors to strengthen the capacity of public sector leaders, particularly those in state government.